nsted/ESP-Now-Serial-Bridge/README.md

 ## Modifications/Optimizations

-The original version was modified for significantly more efficient and buffered Serial.read() and for an option to configure for higher radio transmission data rates (2 Mbps).
+The original version was modified for significantly more efficient and buffered serial communication and for an option to configure for higher radio transmission data rates (2 Mbps).
 This allows for much higher throughput like low latency video streaming with 400 kbps.